slab/delta/README.md

 #### Parameters

 - `other` - Delta to transform
-- `priority` - Boolean used to break ties
+- `priority` - Boolean used to break ties.
+If `true`, then `this` takes priority over `other`, that is, its actions are considered to happen "first."

 #### Returns